Hiroki11x/Hiroki11x/README.md

 ### About

 Hi!
-I'm Hiroki Naganuma, a Ph.D. student in Computer Science at [Université de Montréal](https://www.umontreal.ca/) and [Mila - Quebec Artificial Intelligence Institute](https://mila.quebec/en/) advised by Professor [Ioannis Mitliagkas](http://mitliagkas.github.io/).
+I'm Hiroki Naganuma, a Ph.D. candidate in Computer Science at [Université de Montréal](https://www.umontreal.ca/) and [Mila - Quebec AI Institute](https://mila.quebec/en/) advised by Professor [Ioannis Mitliagkas](http://mitliagkas.github.io/).
 My research interests center around large scale parallelization in machine learning and understanding training dynamics of deep neural network.

 Previously I received B.Sc. from Tokyo Institute of Technology in 2017 and M.Sc. from Tokyo Institute of Technology in 2019.
 In previous years, I have been honored to closely work with Professor [Rio Yokota](https://www.rio.gsic.titech.ac.jp/en/member/yokota.html) as well as many other exceptional collaborators.